UC-ITSC/OCAT-Intern-Template/packages/api/README.md

 The application is organized around the following core domains:

-- **Assessments** - Management of cat behavioral assessments, scoring, and risk evaluation
+- **Assessments** - Management of cat behavioral assessments, scoring, and risk evaluation (partially implemented)
-- **Users** - User authentication and profile management
+- **Users** - User authentication and profile management (placeholder - to be implemented)

 ### Feature Structure